 The cost of all this weight-induced illness is approximately 20% of all healthcare spending per year.

 Finding The Magic Bullet In Your Corporate Wellness Programs

-Approximately half of overweight or obese adults who are referred to a behavioral weight loss program (in accordance with the US Preventive Services Task Force recommendations) fail to achieve a weight loss goal of 8-10% of their starting body weight.
+Approximately half of the overweight or obese adults who are referred to a behavioral weight loss program (in accordance with the US Preventive Services Task Force recommendations) fail to achieve a weight loss goal of 8-10% of their starting body weight.
 This represents the failure of a single approach applied broadly across a population.2

-Yet, we know that intensive highly personalized lifestyle intervention and personalized wellness coaching for weight management that includes diet, exercise and behavior management is highly effective.
-The Look AHEAD trial, for example—the largest and longest randomized controlled trial of behavioral intervention for weight loss—found that half of the study’s participants with type 2 diabetes were able to maintain a 5% loss of body weight over an eight year period.3
+Yet, we know that intensive highly personalized lifestyle intervention and personalized wellness coaching for weight management that includes diet, exercise, and behavior management is highly effective.
+The Look AHEAD trial, for example—the largest and longest randomized controlled trial of behavioral intervention for weight loss—found that half of the study’s participants with type 2 diabetes were able to maintain a 5% loss of body weight over an eight-year period.3

 But research also suggests that effective weight management programs need to be highly personalized if they’re to help participants reach their desired weight goals.
 A one-sized-fits-all approach to either individual or corporate wellness does not work.4 Ultimately, one-size fits one.